WRITING

 Grey Area Aesthetics: Interstitial Space as the Contemporary Center

-This first chapter of the critical art theory / philosophy book, Postrational Visuality (Noxious Sector Press), explores the nature of knowledge creation and potentialities of artwork in our present contemporary climate and the era ahead.
-A look back to look forward to find wonder anew. the form echoes the content in this innovative work of parafiction – inviting the reader to wonder about……… seeks to rejuvenate ideas of suspended disbelief in a contemporary climate marked by suspicions of proof and too-frequent disregard of alternative worlds and worldviews.
-This is "post-truth" as a return to aesthetics as a strategy for sharing unrealized social and philosophical visions.
+This first chapter of the critical art theory / philosophy book, Postrational Visuality (Noxious Sector Press), explores the nature of knowledge creation and potentialities of artwork in our present-day post-truth society.
+A look back to look forward and filled with wonder, the form echoes the content in this innovative work of parafiction.
+This book asserts post-truth as a return to aesthetics and a way to share unrealized social and philosophical visions. “…to rejuvenate ideas of suspended disbelief in a contemporary climate marked by suspicions of proof and too-frequent disregard of alternative worlds and worldviews.”

 Corresponding Daydreams